 Movie Title Plus the release year

-Movie Title Plus the release year and the movie file disk format
+Movie Title Plus the release year and the movie file disc format

-Movie Title Plus the release year and the movie file disk format in a separated list
+Movie Title Plus the release year and the movie file disc format in a separated list

 Files > Show Discrepancies